meeranh/Notes/Golang/Maps.md

 + There are two ways to create a map, you can either create a fixed size map or a dynamic map.

 ## A Fixed Sized Map via `new`
-+ When creating a map like this, you will not be able to add or remove elements from the map.
-This is because the `new` keyword is used behind the scenes.
++ When creating a map like this, usually you will assign a fixed set of key-value pairs, and not append to it later.
 + This is because the compiler will allocate a fixed amount of memory for this specific variable.
 ```go
 func main() {